akhilar97-raw/projectRawDemo/README.md

 ## ▶️ How to Run

-1. Download or clone the repository
+1. Download or clone the repository.
-2. Open `index.html` in your browser
+2. Open `index.html` in your browser.
-3. Click on **"View Menu"** to explore the menu page
+3. Click on **"View Menu"** to explore the menu page.

 ---